Oberstown Children Detention Campus: Facilities

 About one-fifth of residents are Irish Travellers, while 71% have substance misuse issues.

-After release, residents return to their families or are placed in the care of the Child and Family Agency.
+After release, residents return to the community, either living with their families or are placed in the care of the Child and Family Agency.
 Those serving long sentences are transferred to adult prisons at the age of 18 1/2.
+In 2024, there were 120 young people detained on remand or detention orders.
+From these, there were 96 onwards placements: 65 returned home, 9 went to residential care, 13 to the Irish Prison Service, and 9 onward placements were listed as 'Other'.

 Notable residents

 Due to laws protecting juvenile offenders, residents can in general not be publicly named.